 In the video, Bra Hugh, as he is fondly known, says that Africans are losing their heritage because of politics, religion, advertising and western influences.
 Masekela’s message is that Africans have been convinced for so long that their heritage is primitive, heathen, even backward.
 This needs to be changed, as the oral histories of older generations are slowly being lost as the youth emulate Western cultures.

-I have been fortunate to experience Masekela’s energy live on stage and his fabulous jazz trumpet on a few occasions.
+I have been fortunate to experience Masekela’s energy live on stage and his fabulous jazz trumpet on many occasions.
 He deserves kudos for his work in planning to establish academies that will not only present and teach, but also conduct research into African music, visual art, architecture, and design.
 Bra Hugh is certainly doing his bit to take Mzansi culture to the world.